Orange County Medical Malpractice Lawyer

 • We recovered a $450,000 wrongful death settlement on behalf of the family of a woman—a mother of six—who died after giving birth when doctors failed to spot her need for a blood transfusion in time, despite excessive bleeding.

-This is just a sample of the kinds of medical malpractice the team at Aitken* Aitken * Cohn has handled on behalf of clients and their families.
-We have also recovered compensation for clients who suffered significant and long-lasting hand and arm injuries as a result of the negligent injection of drugs.
-In addition, we have represented parents whose newborns sustained injuries caused by obstetrical negligence.
+This is just a glimpse of the medical malpractice cases that Aitken * Aitken * Cohn has successfully handled for clients and their families.
+We have also secured compensation for individuals who suffered severe and enduring hand and arm injuries due to negligent drug injections.
+Additionally, we have represented parents whose newborns sustained injuries resulting from obstetrical negligence.

 “Rich Cohn fought hard for me and my family to ensure we were getting fair treatment.
 Although medical information is complicated he did his best and took his time explaining it to us.
 Aitken Aitken Cohn was a very fair firm who gave us all the information and was reasonable. “